 - Whilst you earn less than this; you won’t make repayments.

-- The above thresholds will be reviewed over the years and may change in line with average earnings.
+- The above thresholds are reviewed in April each year and may change in line with average earnings.

 - Normally any outstanding loan will be written off 30 years after it becomes eligible to be repaid.